aosbornee/DevOps-Work/Notes/Week9-Networking/Connecting-Private-DB-To-Internet.md

 ### Errors Faced

+- Initially my DB was not downloading Mongod, the installation was staying on 0%
+- This was overcome by allowing all internet access to my private route table as this is where my private subnet receives internet from

 - When we ran the provisions we get an error saying 'Unable to acquire the dpkg frontend lock (/var/lib/dpkg/lock-frontend), is another process using it?''